ktxlh/food-recognition/docs/index.md

 For K-means, we repeat the process by setting different k for cluster number and p for principle components to find a proper result.
 After evaluating several pictures by elbow methods, we find that most figures have a good performance for k = 8
 <img src="assets/kmean_elbow.png" width="400">

-From the evaluation of another unsupervised metric, calinski harabasz score, there is no obvious point that we can use the result to decide k.
+From the evaluation of another unsupervised metric, Calinski Harabasz score, there is no obvious point that we can use the result to decide k.
 <img src="assets/kmean_chscore.png" width="400">

 Thus, We decided to set our k = 8 and p = 10 for comparasion.

 <img src="assets/kmean3.png" width="1000">